 3. Boosting Media Literacy

-Media literacy is also a skillset that empowers children to critically engage with the vast array of digital media they encounter daily, including social media, news articles, videos, and advertisements.
+Media literacy is a crucial skill that helps children critically engage with digital media, such as social media, news, videos, and advertisements.

-These skills will contribute to their academic success and prepare them to be informed, responsible digital citizens in an increasingly interconnected world.
+These skills not only contribute to academic success but also prepare children to be informed, responsible digital citizens in an increasingly interconnected world.

 For more information on media literacy and how to develop them, check out our recently published article here!